 There is an increasing interest in the conduct of clinical trials in Thailand and other ASEAN countries.
 Know more about Potential with Clinical Trial Sites in Asia & West.

-We receive queries often from pharmaceutical companies and clinical research organizations asking about the approvals needed, processes involved and time taken to obtain such approvals.
+We receive queries often from pharmaceutical companies and clinical research organizations asking about the approvals needed, processes involved, and time is taken to obtain such approvals.

 1 Number of approvals needed